Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

 - No classes are active (checked) in the editor
 - No nodes of those classes exist in the script
 - Target nodes lack a `disable` knob (skipped)

-### Config doesn’t persist
-- Check the config file path above exists and is writable.
-- Check `optimizer.log` for file I/O warnings.

-## Limitations

-- Class-based toggling (not per-node).
-- Operates on nodes found via Nuke’s node query API; nodes without a `disable` knob are skipped.
-- No selection-only mode (by design).

-## Roadmap (small)

-- Add the demo GIF + a procedural demo `.nk`
-- Optional: wrap bulk operations in an undo block
-- Optional: selection-only mode (if requested)

 ## License